-The Deep Security Notifier is a Windows System Tray application that communicates the state of the Deep Security Agent and Deep Security Relay to client machines.
-The notifier displays popup user notifications when the Deep Security Agent begins a scan, or blocks malware or access to malicious web pages.
+The notifier application, available both for Windows and macOS, communicates the state of the agent and relay to client machines using either the Windows notification area or macOS Notification Center.
+The notifier displays pop-up user notifications when the agent begins a scan, or blocks malware or access to malicious web pages.

-The notifier has a small footprint on the client machine, requiring less than 1MB of disk space and 1MB of memory.
-When the notifier is running the notifier icon appears in the system tray.
-The notifier is automatically installed by default with the Deep Security Agent on Windows computers.
+The notifier does consume resources (or "has a footprint") on the client machine, requiring on Windows less than 1MB of disk space and 1MB of memory, and on macOS less than 10MB of disk space and 50MB of memory.
+When the notifier is running, the notifier icon appears in the taskbar in the lower right of a Windows screen or in the menu bar at the top of a macOS screen.
+The notifier is automatically installed by default with the agent for Windows and macOS computers.
 Use the Administration > Updates > Software > Local page to import the latest version for distribution and upgrades.

-On computers running a relay-enabled agent, the notifier displays the components that are being distributed to agents or appliances, not which components are in effect on the local computer.
+On computers running a relay-enabled agent (supported on Windows), the notifier displays the components that are being distributed to agents or appliances, not which components are in effect on the local computer.

 How the notifier works

-When malware is detected or a malicious site is blocked, the Deep Security Agent sends a message to the notifier, which displays a popup message in the system tray.
+When malware is detected or a malicious site is blocked, the agent sends a message to the notifier, which displays a pop-up message in the notification area or Notification Center.

-If malware is detected, the notifier displays a message in a system tray popup similar to the following:
+If malware is detected, the notifier displays a pop-up message similar to the following examples:

-When a malicious web page is blocked, the notifier displays a message in a system tray popup similar to the following:
+When a malicious web page is blocked, the notifier displays a pop-up message similar to the following examples:

-The notifier also provides a console utility for viewing the current protection status and component information, including pattern versions.
-The console utility allows the user to turn on and off the popup notifications and access detailed event information.
+The notifier also provides a console utility for viewing the current protection status and (for Windows only) component information, including pattern versions.
+The console utility allows the user to turn the pop-up notifications on or off and access detailed event information.